Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Mount the Operating Lever

 The long operating lever is designed to be customizable to your requirements.
-Usually the hole for the "lyre" button is horizontally centered on your box.
+Usually the hole for the button is horizontally centered on your box.
 You'll probably need to clip off the end of the soft aluminum operating lever and bend it in the right place to fit your box.
 We're sometimes able to ship a short lever with 50 note movements that works without modifications.

 The clearance between the Operating Lever and the Stopper Lever should be about 1mm (1/16") when in the off position (slid to the left).